Meet the alumni

-My favourite part of the programme is having the opportunity to learn from so many insightful and truly gracious people―my classmates, our teachers, the librarians, IT experts, and administrative staff have all been very generous with their ideas and support!
+My favourite part of the programme was having the opportunity to learn from so many insightful and truly gracious people―my classmates, our teachers, the librarians, IT experts, and administrative staff were all very generous with their ideas and support!

 Carmen Denia

-My favourite aspect of the program so far has just been the people, from my cohort to my professors to the guest lecturers.
-Everyone is from such different backgrounds, but share an interest in and are passionate about some form of digital scholarship, and having these conversations has been a wonderful opportunity.
+My favourite aspect of the program was the people, from my cohort to my professors to the guest lecturers.
+Everyone is from such different backgrounds, but share an interest in and are passionate about some form of digital scholarship, and having these conversations was a wonderful opportunity.

-It has been truly amazing being at Oxford and having access to the many resources that the university has to offer, and to study a field that is so cutting-edge and unique.
-I've been able to interact with people doing really interesting research in all areas, and have experiences that I'll never forget.
+It was truly amazing being at Oxford and having access to the many resources that the university has to offer, and to study a field that is so cutting-edge and unique.
+I was able to interact with people doing really interesting research in all areas, and had experiences that I'll never forget.

-Paper 1 has been a really informative way to learn the basic elements and best practices of digital scholarship.
-Being able to hear from weekly guest speakers from all different disciplines has been an amazing opportunity, and has also shown me just how exciting and creative digital scholarship can be.
+Paper 1 was a really informative way to learn the basic elements and best practices of digital scholarship.
+Being able to hear from weekly guest speakers from all different disciplines was an amazing opportunity, and showed me just how exciting and creative digital scholarship can be.

 I took IIIF (International Image Interoperability Framework) for my tech course, and gained hands-on experience with annotating archives and creating my very own manifest.
 I had complete freedom in choosing what I wanted to work on, and a lot of support in learning technology that was completely new to me, and is still growing and changing.

-The career mentor system has been a really excellent way for me to see all the different pathways that digital scholarship can be applied to.
-I've been able to ask any questions I want and learn from someone who has had a lot of experience, both in academic and professional capacities.
+The career mentor system was a really excellent way for me to see all the different pathways that digital scholarship can be applied to.
+I was able to ask any questions I wanted and learn from someone who has had a lot of experience, both in academic and professional capacities.
 This has been an invaluable resource, especially as I'm not too sure where I'd like to end up!
+Anna Mason

-My favourite aspect of the programme so far has been meeting the incredible academics in charge of Digital Humanities projects across Oxford.
-Every Tuesday we have had these speakers present their research to us which is always eye opening and interesting to hear about.
+My favourite aspect of the programme was meeting the incredible academics in charge of Digital Humanities projects across Oxford.
+Every Tuesday we had these speakers present their research to us which is always eye opening and interesting to hear about.

 Paper 1 is the perfect introduction to digital scholarship and humanities for someone who does not yet understand the history and theories behind the field.
 The reading is interesting and the weekly speakers are extremely informative.

-IIIF is a great technical course which traverses the history of linked-data, computing-theories behind interfaces and image display and eventually teaches you how to use IIIF as a scholarly tool. `It has been incredible to learn from Neil Jefferies and each lesson has been extremely fulfilling.
+IIIF is a great technical course which traverses the history of linked-data, computing-theories behind interfaces and image display and eventually teaches you how to use IIIF as a scholarly tool.
+It was incredible to learn from Neil Jefferies and each lesson was extremely fulfilling.
 I would wholeheartedly recommend this course to anyone interested in transcription, image display, archival tools and the possibilities of digital annotation.

-The fieldtrips with the Bodleian have been so exciting!
+The fieldtrips with the Bodleian were so exciting!
 Even though I had previous experience with the Bodleian, the trips allow you to explore areas of the library which you would never usually know how they functioned- let alone be able to see them in person!

 This insight is immeasurable to anyone interested in libraries, archives and the digital development within these sectors.